This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Read our dedicated guide to the Churchill Arms, its secret garden and Thai food restaurant in our dedicated blog guide here >

-Address: 119 Kensington Church Street, London W8 7LN
+Address: The Churchill Arms pub, 119 Kensington Church Street, Notting Hill, London W8 7LN

 We visited The Castle in Notting Hill on a cold, wintery weekday afternoon and this might be why we were initially the old people inside except for one lone member of staff and also why it was so damn cold in the pub (we had to keep our coats on).